-The European Tour is the most elite of the three tours that are run by the PGA (Professional Golfers’ Association) European Tour, which includes the European Senior Tour and the Challenge Tour, a developmental league.
+The European Tour (DP World Tour) is the most elite of the three tours that are run by the PGA (Professional Golfers’ Association) European Tour, which includes the European Senior Tour and the Challenge Tour, a developmental league.
 This important Golf Tour was officially founded in 1972.
 This Tour is currently known as the DP World Tour due to sponsorships reasons.

 Most events are contested in Europe, but others are held around the world.
 The season-ending championship event is held in Dubai, United Arab Emirates, and the European Tour co-sanctions the four majors of golf, three of which are held in the United States, and World Golf Championship events.

 Based on ranking points and prize money, the European Tour is the second-most prestigious golf tour in the world, behind the U.S.’s PGA Tour.

 From January through March, all events are held in the Asia and Africa, along with WGC events in the U.S. and then the Masters.
 After the Masters in April, the tour plays throughout Europe and remains there until the final weeks of the season, when it plays two tournaments in the UAE.

 Throughout the season, a number of higher-profile events are given designation as the Rolex Series.
 These events pay more money than the standard events on this Tour.